 While there aren't a ton of tourist attractions in Juarez there are plenty of places to enjoy a cerveza!
 The Juarez nightlife scene has something for everyone, from laid-back bars where you can have a few drinks and listen to live music, to energetic clubs where you can dance the night away.
 It's also one of the most gay-friendly neighbourhoods in the city.

 No matter what your taste in nightlife is, you will be able to find it in Juarez.
-This neighborhood is also conveniently located near many of the city's best tourist attractions, so you won't be giving up any cultural attractions should you choose to stay in this neighborhood.
+This area is also conveniently located near many of the city's best tourist attractions, so you won't be giving up any cultural attractions should you choose to stay in this neighbourhood.

 Stay at the Geneve Ciudad de México with pretty rooms in the Zuna Rosa in central Juarez.